umanchanda/NBA-API/README.md

 To get started:

-`go get -u github.com/gorilla/mux`

-`go get -u github.com/PuerkitoBio/goquery`
+1. Clone the repo

+2. `go install github.com/umanchanda/NBA-API`

-run: `go run main.go` in your terminal
+3. run: `go run main.go` in your terminal

-Head to `localhost:8000` in your browser
+4. Head to `localhost:8000` in your browser

+How to use this repo:

 To view all the boxscores for a given date, head over to `/boxscore/year/month/date`